Mickleham - Yuroke

 What is the weighted average housing cost based on tenure mix in Mickleham - Yuroke?

-Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,775.
-This accounts for outright owners paying no housing costs, mortgage holders paying $2,000.0/month, and renters paying $1,732/month.
+Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,775.
+This accounts for outright owners paying no housing costs, mortgage holders paying $2,000/month, and renters paying $1,732/month.

 How affordable is housing in Mickleham - Yuroke relative to local incomes?